-In-home Respite Services cannot be provided simultaneously with Personal Assistance Services.
+In-home Respite Services cannot be provided simultaneously with Home Health Aide Services, or Personal Assistance Services.

 The frequency and duration of this service are based upon the participant's needs as identified and documented in the participant's service plan.